mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 Next, the monk says, “I didn’t get there.”
 Traditionally, we probably expect some particular answer to this question, but this monk says “I didn’t get there”; he answers in the usual way.
 That’s why the note says, “Take a step.”
 “Take a step” means “why don’t you answer in a little bit different way”.

-For instance, if this moment Yang Shan asked, “Did you climb Elders Peak,” maybe you could say… well, this is not exactly an answer, okay? *[He chuckles.]* But maybe you could say, “I have nothing to do with Amitābha Buddha, so I don’t want to see him.”
+For instance, if Yang Shan asks [you], “Did you climb Elders Peak,” maybe you could say… well, this is not exactly an answer, okay? *[He chuckles.]* But maybe you could say, “I have nothing to do with Amitābha Buddha, so I don’t want to see him.”
 If you say so, [you may have] many pretty interesting stories [about that].

-Yang Shan is encouraging himself to continue to talk with him, but [the monk] didn’t say [something different], he said, “I didn’t get there.”
-Yang Shan seems to be very bored, or disappointed, anyway, and it seems that he didn’t know what to do with his [answer].
-He expected some good answer, maybe, but the monk didn’t [give it].
+So Yang Shan is encouraging [the monk] to continue to talk with him, but he didn’t say so, so [the monk] said, “I didn’t get there.”
+Yang Shan seems to be very bored, or disappointed, and it seems that he didn’t know what to do with his [answer].
+Maybe he expected some good answer, but the monk didn’t [give it].
 That’s why this note says “Take a step, why don’t you?”

 And, “A red face is not as good as honest speech.
 He seems to be at a loss.”
 “Take a step” means why don’t you answer in a little bit different way, but he didn’t, so this note continues, “A red face is not as good as honest speech.”
 [That means] still he’s pretty good, because [it’s better to] be honest, and not put disgrace on himself.
 If he says, “I have nothing to do with Amitābha Buddha so I don’t want to see him,” maybe he could put disgrace upon himself, you know?
 In other words, he [would make] a mistake, and he would be beaten by this Zen Master.
 So that’s why [the note] says, “A red face is not as good as honest speech.”
 You are you, so don’t imitate others.
 You must be you.
 [It’s better to] be honest.